crashappsec/con4m/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Con4m implements an Apache-like configuration file format, with the following benefits:
+I got tired of building mini-DSLs on top of YAML, especially since YAML has many syntactic quirks that make it bad for such things.

-- The configuration file writer is able to write code in their configuration, giving a lot of flexibility, somewhat like HCL (but far less insane; Con4m is much simpler).
+To the typical user, Con4m looks like a normal config file, somewhere in the NginX family.
+But! power users get a statically typed go-like language that seamlessly integrates, for any power user needs, but is tailored for configuration use cases (for instance, having built-in data types for things like dates, times, durations and sizes).
+But, Con4m can be invisible when people don't need the extra power.

-- The programmer can load a config file and validate it, with a minimum of effort.
+Con4m validates configuration files before loading them, even making sure the types and values all what YOU need them to be, if your provide a brief specification defining the schema you want for your config files.
+That validation can include common constraints, (like the value must be from a fixed list, must be in a particular range).
+There are also constraints for field dependencies, and the ability to write custom field checkers.
+You basically just write a spec for what you want to accept in your config file, in Con4m, naturally.

-- It’s designed to allow stacked configuration files.
-For instance, the app can load its own, then layer a system-level config over it, then layer a local config on top.
+Con4m also allows you to 'stack' configuration files.
+For instance, the app can load an internal default configuration hardcoded into the program, then layer a system-level config over it, then layer a local config on top.

-As Con4m develops, we expect it to do things like: handle command-line flags and arguments, allow callbacks into the config file after the config has loaded, and so on.
+After the configuration file loads, you can call any user-defined functions provided, if your application might need feedback from the user after configuration loads.

-Currently, Con4m is built for Nim, but we intend to support other language environments.
+You can also create your own builtin functions to make available to users who use the scripting capabilities.
+Con4m currently offers about 100 builtins, which you can selectively disable if you so choose.

 # Basic Example